GenieFramework/Genie.jl/README.md

 route("/bgbooks/new", BooksController.new)
 route("/bgbooks/create", BooksController.create, method = POST, named = :create_book)
 ```
-The first one will be used to display the page with the new book form.
+The first route will be used to display the page with the new book form.
 The second will be the target page for submitting our form - this page will accept the form's payload.
 Please note that it's configured to match `POST` requests and that we gave it a name.
 We'll use the name in our form so that Genie will dynamically generate the correct link.
 This way we'll make sure that our form will always submit to the right URL, even if we change the route (as long as we don't change the name).

 Now, to add the methods in `BooksController`.
 Add these definition under the `billgatesbooks` function (make sure you add them in `BooksController`, not in `BooksController.API`):
 ```julia